Usinagem Esférica CNC: Resolva desafios de precisão para peças esféricas de alta qualidade

 4-Step Quality Control Process

-- Surface Roughness Test: Use a portable roughness tester to spot-check parts—aim for Ra < 1.6μm for most industrial parts (Rá < 0.8μm for critical components).
+2. Surface Roughness Test: Use a portable roughness tester to spot-check parts—aim for Ra < 1.6μm for most industrial parts (Rá < 0.8μm for critical components).

 Na tecnologia Yigu, we’ve helped clients tackle CNC spherical machining challenges for years.
 The biggest mistake we see is skipping tool radius compensation in programming—it’s the top cause of uneven spherical parts.
 Our CNC machines come with built-in “spherical machining modes” that auto-adjust trajectories for tool radius, and we recommend pairing them with our specialized grinding attachments for tight tolerances.
-Lembrar: CNC spherical machining isn’t just about speed—it’s about matching machine, programa, and finishing steps to your part’s exact needs.
+Remember: CNC spherical machining isn’t just about speed—it’s about matching machine, programa, and finishing steps to your part’s exact needs.

 Perguntas frequentes

-- P: My spherical part has uneven roundness—what’s the first thing I should check?
+1. P: My spherical part has uneven roundness—what’s the first thing I should check?

 UM: Check if the tool head center was used as the programming reference.
 If you used the tool tip instead, the trajectory will be off, causing lopsidedness.
 Adjust the program to reference the tool head center and re-test.

-- P: Can I machine a spherical part with a diameter of 5mm (pequeno) using a standard CNC lathe?
+1. P: Can I machine a spherical part with a diameter of 5mm (pequeno) using a standard CNC lathe?

-UM: Sim, but use a small-diameter tool (Por exemplo, 2MM RADIUS) and slow the spindle speed to 1,800–2,200 RPM.
+UM: Sim, but use a small-diameter tool (por exemplo, 2mm radius) and slow the spindle speed to 1,800–2,200 RPM.
 Small parts are prone to vibration, so also use a steady rest to stabilize the workpiece.

-- P: How long does it take to machine and grind a 50mm-diameter stainless steel spherical part?
+1. P: How long does it take to machine and grind a 50mm-diameter stainless steel spherical part?

 UM: Initial machining on a CNC lathe takes 15–20 minutes.
 Moagem (for Ra < 0.8μm tolerance) adds 10–15 minutes.
-Tempo total: 25–35 minutes per part—faster than traditional machining (which can take 45+ minutos).
+Total time: 25–35 minutes per part—faster than traditional machining (which can take 45+ minutos).